Louisiana is so safe that they still make people drive 55 MPH on the Louisiana highways.

 Some might say Westwego is "The Fishing Capital of Louisiana?"
 And we all know nothing says safe like a bunch of good 'ol swampbillies that know how to safely drive swamp boats to bring in a solid catch.

 When Westwego residents aren't busy putting up swamp boat crossing signs or safely alligator-proofing their surroundings, they can be found manning their other dominant industries like daiquiri shacks and gator farms.
 Probably why their median income for a family is over $34,000.

 While there are surveys and public polls on what cities in a state are the safest, we didn't want to rely on speculation and opinion.
 Instead, we looked at the hard numbers from the FBI's most recent report of crime (Published Sept 2019) in Louisiana.Specifically, we analyzed the FBI's Uniform Crime Report which summarizes the number of property crimes and violent crimes in each city per year.
 We used two criteria:

 For example, there were a total of 7 crimes committed in Addis which had a reported population of 5,505.
 That means the number of crimes per capita is 0.0013 which translates into a 1 in 786 chance of being the victim of a crime.

 We only looked at cities that have populations of more than 5,000 people reported to the FBI in 2018, the last reporting year.
 This left us with a total of 55 of the biggest cities in Louisiana to rank.

 We ranked each city for each criteria from 1 to 55 where 1 in any particular category is the safest.

 Next, we averaged each places two criteria to create a Safety Index.
 We crowned the place with the lowest overall Safety Score "The Safest Place In Louisiana" with any ties going to the bigger city.
 You can download the data here.

-The safest city, based on our criteria, is Addis.
+The safest city in Louisiana, based on our criteria, is Addis.
 The most dangerous city in Louisiana?
 Hammond, where residents had a 1 in 8 chance of being the victim of a crime.